 Follow the silence rule.
 It’s important to get rid of all possible distractions that could interrupt the session.
 We recommend setting phones to silent mode so you can fully focus on the process.
 If there’s a meeting that can't be moved and that slices through the session, the facilitator should be informed in advance so that he or she can plan around it or take a break.
 However, the main idea of the session is to get the complete attention of the stakeholders (subject matter experts), who directly influence the outcome.
 This is why forcing a clear focus, and total involvement is a top priority.

 Use BRIDGeS templates.
-You can save a great deal of time if you create a template using a chosen tool (Miro, Figma, Mural, etc.) or use our ready-made templates for your session.
+You can save a great deal of time if you create a template using a chosen tool (Miro, Figma, Mural, etc.) or use our ready-made Figma template for your session.

 Add all the visual materials to the board as a reference for the discussion.
 It can be screenshots, examples of competitors' products/strategies, charts, or anything else that can help the team to dive into the context and ignite the conversation.